Dorothy and Doris Boyette at Georgia State Womans College

 By late 1945 Dorothy Boyette left Georgia State Womans College and was working in Brunswick, GA.

 Dot married Charles Gordon Howell.
-He was a grandson of Caswell Howell, pioneer settler and one of the first ministers of the First Baptist Church of Lakeland, GA.
+He was a grandson of Caswell Howell, pioneer settler and one of the first ministers of the First Baptist Church of Milltown (now Lakeland), GA.
 Dot and Charles raised crops and children in Lakeland, GA.
 Their son, Charles Howell, Jr. became Chief of Pediatric Surgery at the Medical College of Georgia.
 Their grandson, Charles Howell III, is a professional golfer.
 Dorothy Boyette died June 2,1985.
-Interrment was at Lakeland City Cemetery, Lakeland, GA.
+Interment was at Lakeland City Cemetery, Lakeland, GA.

 Doris Boyette married John Sears and moved to Atlanta, GA.